 Natalie Liberman is a bilingual Licensed Marriage and Family Therapist, as well as a Licensed Clinical Social Worker.
-She earned her Bachelor's degree in Psychology from University of California, Los Angeles and her first Master's degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
-Natalie also holds a Master of Social Work degree from University of Dubna.
+She earned her Bachelor's degree in Psychology from the University of California, Los Angeles and her first Master's degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
+Natalie also holds a Master of Social Work degree from the University of Dubna.
 As a Gerry Grossman Seminars alumna, Natalie passed both written and clinical vignette licensing exams (for both MFT and LCSW licensure) on her first attempt.

 Natalie is the Clinical Director of an Outpatient Drug and Alcohol Program in Compton, CA. In addition, she has a vast clinical experience working with clients afflicted with chronic and persistent mental illness, addiction, dual diagnosis, codependency, crisis work, trauma, head injuries, elderly/ frail population, as well as working with children placed in foster care.
 As a Field Instructor for California State University, School of Social Work, Natalie has been supervising BSW and MSW students.
-She is thrilled to join Gerry Grossman's family, as she looks forward to helping other interns and associates through the challenging and exciting journey of becoming licensed mental health professionals.
+She is thrilled to join Gerry Grossman's family, as she looks forward to helping other associates through the challenging and exciting journey of becoming licensed mental health professionals.

 Suzanne has been teaching courses and providing one-to-one tutoring for Gerry Grossman mostly in the Sacramento area, since September 1999.
 She received her Masters degree from National University - Sacramento in 1995 and passed her licensing exams in January 1999.
 Her area of expertise is working with children, adolescents and their families, but over the years she has worked with many different ages and stages.